Bad Reichenhall shooting: Emergency Response

+Perpetrator

-Born to Rudolf and Theresa Peyerl on 11 August 1983, Martin Peyerl and his sister Daniela lived with their parents on a busy street in Bad Reichenhall, Germany.
+Martin Peyerl was born to Rudolf and Theresa Peyerl on 11 August 1983, as the younger of two children.
+He lived with parents on Riedelstraße 12 in Bad Reichenhall.

-After the shooting, no clear motive has been presented for Peyerl's actions.
-Peyerl's status as an outsider at school, and that he had an alcoholic father at home who was frequently unemployed, have been regarded as possible influences.
-Peyerl was an avid gun enthusiast and frequently purchased gun magazines.
+No clear motive has been presented for Peyerl's actions.
+Peyerl was an outsider at school and had an alcoholic father at home who was frequently unemployed.
+He was an avid gun enthusiast and frequently purchased gun magazines.
 He told classmates that he sometimes went to the forest looking for birds "to shoot" and sometimes practiced shooting with his father in the garage.
-Rudolf Peyerl, a twelve-year veteran of the German Army, was himself enthusiastic about firearms, owning as many as nineteen.
-A few months prior to 1 November, Martin was temporarily expelled from school because of Nazi photographs pasted in his notebook.
+His father Rudolf Peyerl, a twelve-year veteran of the German Army, was himself enthusiastic about firearms, owning as many as nineteen.
+A few months prior to the shooting, Peyerl was temporarily expelled from school because of Nazi photographs pasted in his notebook.
+He was attending apprenticeship as a locksmith.

-Neighbors said that Peyerl was a normal albeit introverted boy, but a psychiatrist who was involved in this case spoke of a loser type.
-Descriptions of Martin by former classmates were strikingly similar to descriptions given by classmates of Eric Harris and Dylan Klebold (who perpetrated the Columbine High School massacre).
+Neighbors said that Peyerl was a normal albeit introverted boy, but a psychiatrist who was involved in this case spoke of a "loser type".
 He is said to have been a shy loner who preferred playing video games over talking to people.
-One classmate, Stefanie Hocheder, said "Martin was always nice", but that he was largely ignored and rarely had anything to say.
-Another said Martin was "a bit of a right-wing".
+One classmate said "Martin was always nice", but that he was largely ignored and rarely had anything to say.
+Another said Peyerl was "a bit of a right-winger".

-Given the similarities between the shooters at Columbine and Martin Peyerl and the short amount of time between their respective rampages, it is possible Peyerl was influenced by the massacre at Columbine High School on 20 April 1999.
-Martin commented one day leading up to 1 November 1999, that it was "completely crazy what these guys have done" and that he believed Harris' and Klebold's actions to be "something we should do".
+Media argued that Peyerl was possibly influenced by the American mass murderers Eric Harris and Dylan Klebold due to the similarities to the Columbine High School massacre that occurred in the same year.
+Descriptions by Peyerl's classmates drew comparisons to those given of Harris and Klebold.
+Peyerl commented one day leading up to 1 November 1999, that it was "completely crazy what these guys have done" and that he believed Harris' and Klebold's actions to be "something we should do".